jpodolski/ssbm-py/README.md

 ## Configuring with OBS

-All files are saved to the ``` ssbm-py/OBS/ ``` directory, and your media in OBS should be linked to these files.
+All files OBS needsoutput by the program are saved to the ``` ssbm-py/OBS/ ``` directory, and your media in OBS should be linked to these files.
 Text files are generated for player tags, sponsors, and ports, and images for character icons and team names.
 Follow the examples below for adding a text and image source to your broadcast.
 Note the file paths.

 ### Example 1